sjdv1982/seamless/seamless-towards-02.md

 - Connection layers: depend on one or multiple contexts (and other inputs) and a code cell.
   Code cell is executed as if a macro, but can only add connections.
   Whenever one connection layer of a context becomes dirty, all of them become dirty.
 Other input contexts also become dirty in their connection layers.
+  UPDATE: no need; static connection layer + dynamic connection layer that has explicit context inputs
 - Renaming is very hard to cache.
 So the low-level macro cache function can receive (from the high level) a renaming key.
   This renaming key changes the current (sub-)context against which the renamed context is evaluated.
   Normally, every renaming triggers a mid-level-to-low-level translation, so there should be only renaming key.